Metropolis-style random sampling of quantum gates for the estimation of low-energy observables: Abstract

 \section{Abstract}

-We propose a quantum algorithm to compute low-energy expectation values by sampling a partition function associated with the average energy.
-This sampling is done through an accept/reject Metropolis-style algorithm on the quantum gates themselves.
-The observables calculated in this way are extrapolated from higher-energies to the ground state.
+We propose a quantum algorithm to compute low-energy expectation values of a quantum Hamiltonian by sampling a partition function associated with the average energy of that Hamiltonian.
+For any given quantum circuit-Hamiltonian pair, there is an associated average energy.
+The sampling is done through an accept/reject Metropolis-style algorithm on the quantum gates of the circuit itself.
+Observables calculated under the canonical ensemble from these samples of circuits are extrapolated from higher-energies to the ground state.